Kiawah River Breaks Ground on Waterfront Spring House

-The 9,000-square-foot swim club will serve as a gathering place with a junior Olympic-sized family pool and an adult pool, a full-service kitchen and shaded bar with pool-side dining and programming that caters to a variety of preferences for health, fitness and recreation.
+The 9,000-square-foot swim facility will serve as a gathering place with a junior Olympic-sized family pool and an adult pool, a full-service kitchen and shaded bar with pool-side dining and programming that caters to a variety of preferences for health, fitness and recreation.
 In addition to its swimming pools and dining options, the ground floor will feature cabanas, a hot tub, shaded children’s play and activity space, an outdoor fireplace with lounge seating and a lower deck overlooking the Kiawah River.

 “Kiawah River’s Spring House will provide a gathering place where connections are fostered between neighbors to create a strong sense of community through inclusivity – a true social network that embraces our sea islands lifestyle,” said Carter Redd, Kiawah River’s managing director.